-319d/1 A tournament requires bowlers to report tournament prize winnings of \$600 or more in the past 12 months.
-Recently I won \$1,000 in a non-certified tournament.
+319d/1 A tournament requires bowlers to report tournament prize winnings of \$300 or more in the past 12 months.
+Recently I won \$1,000 in the doubles event of a non-certified tournament.
 Do I have to report these winnings?

-Yes, all bowlers are required to report prize winnings of \$600 or more from certified and noncertified tournaments, including those using a modified format of American Tenpins.
+Yes, all bowlers are required to report prize winnings of \$300 or more in any event of a certified and non-certified tournament, including those using a modified format of American Tenpins.

-319d/2 Does a scratch bowler participating in a house tournament have to report prize winnings of \$600 or more in accordance with Rule 319d?
+319d/2 Does a scratch bowler participating in a house tournament have to report prize winnings of \$300 or more in accordance with Rule 319d?

-Yes, anyone who has qualified for a prize of \$600 or more must report this information regardless of what their average is.
-By not reporting this information, tournament management was not afforded the opportunity to review the information for possible rejection of the entry.
+Yes, anyone who has qualified for a prize of \$300 or more in any event of a certified and non-certified tournament must report this information regardless of what their average is.
+By not reporting this information, tournament management is not afforded the opportunity to review the information for possible rejection of the entry.

 319d/3 Tournament rules require the reporting of prize winnings in accordance with Rule 319d.
-Is a bowler required to report a \$600 or more prize earned in another tournament that is over even though the bowler has not received his/her prize check?
-Yes, Rule 319d requires anyone who has qualified for a cash and/or merchandise prize of \$600 or more to report this information as a condition of entry.
+Is a bowler required to report a \$300 or more prize earned in another tournament that is over even though the bowler has not received his/her prize check?

+Yes, Rule 319d requires anyone who has qualified for a cash and/or merchandise prize of \$300 or more in any event of a certified and non-certified tournament to report this information as a condition of entry.
 Therefore, it is the bowler's responsibility to verify the amount won and report the prize.